johannesjo/ng-fab-form/README.md

 There are also a lot of [form builders and other directives](https://github.com/search?o=desc&q=angular+form&s=stars&type=Repositories&utf8=%E2%9C%93) out there.
 But most of the time you have to implement quite a different markup, to make those work. `ng-fab-form` takes another approach, by extending how forms work application-wide.

+[Bug-reports or feature request](https://github.com/johannesjo/ng-fab-form/issues) as well as any other kind of **feedback is highly welcome!**

 ## getting started